0xPhaze/use-chain-query/README.md

 ## Acknowledgements

-- [indexed-finance](https://github.com/indexed-finance/multicall) for the trick on multicall
+- [indexed-finance](https://github.com/indexed-finance/multicall) for the return trick on multicall